 This means that you won’t be held liable, and neither will your assets be taken away if your business goes into debt.

-Regardless of who you communicate or contract with as a business, a corporate account makes your business look more professional.
+Regardless of who you communicate or contract with as a business, a business bank account makes your business look more professional.

-You are likely to get better deals when contracting with suppliers and vendors when you use a corporate account as it looks more professional and makes your business more reputable
+You are likely to get better deals when contracting with suppliers and vendors when you use a corporate bank account as it looks more professional and makes your business more reputable.

-Clients and employees are also more likely to trust you as a business if you process and receive payments through a corporate bank account.
+Clients and employees are also more likely to trust you as a business if you process and receive payments through a business bank account.

 3. Simplifies Tax Returns.

-A separate corporate bank account is useful and convenient when completing tax returns as you can clearly see your income and expenses.
+A separate business bank account is useful and convenient when completing tax returns as you can clearly see your income and expenses.